-Guiyan Temple is a famous attraction in the city and it is an impressive building.
+Guiyang Temple is a famous attraction in the city and it is an impressive building.
 It has intricately designed statues and exploring the temple is always an awesome experience.
-The Wuchang memorial hall commemorating the 1911 revolution brings alive the history of the fall of Qing Dynasty, a major event which let to the shaping of modern day China.
+The Wuchang memorial hall commemorating the 1911 revolution brings alive the history of the fall of the Qing Dynasty, a major event that led to the shaping of modern-day China.
 The main building in the hall is the Red Chamber where you will learn some exciting history.
-Other fascinating things to see are the Hubei province Museum, Wuhan zoo, Baotong Temple, Wuhan Botanical Garden, Changchum Taoist Temple, Moshan Hill and the East Lake.
+Other fascinating things to see are the Hubei province Museum, Wuhan zoo, Baotong Temple, Wuhan Botanical Garden, Changchun Taoist Temple, Moshan Hill, and the East Lake.

 The Jiqing street will give you a memorable experience during night time as you eat the cheap, plenty of food featuring local cuisine.
 The Dragon Boat Festival is famous in China but most people don’t know that it has its origins in the Hubei Province.
 It is an exciting event with music and dragon boats at the river and it is a great festival that you must witness and possibly participate in during your visit.
 Malls especially along Jianghan Road are potential areas to buy anything you like with many stalls hawking a wide variety of imaginable goods including makeup, clothing, souvenirs, music, food, movies, housewares, etc.